-- Beat eggnog, eggs, brandy, and vanilla in a large bowl.
+- Mix the eggnog, eggs, brandy, and vanilla in a large bowl.
 Add sugar, salt, and nutmeg, and mix well.

-- Brush the crust with the beaten egg white.
+- Brush the edges of the crust with the beaten egg white.

 - Transfer the filling to the crust, and bake 25 minutes.
 Cover the pie with foil and bake 30 to 40 minutes longer, or until a knife inserted into the center of the pie comes out clean.